digitalservicebund/a2j-rechtsantragstelle/doc/adr/0029-use-pnpm-package-manager.md

-# 29. We use pnpm as package manager
+# 29. Use pnpm as package manager

 2024-10-31: proposed
 2024-11-21: postponed to later